How it Works

 Practices and Training

 All teams will practice approximately 2.5-3 hours per week.
-For some teams, a Training Day in addition to the regular practices will be added after the team is established.
+A Training Day in addition to the regular practice will be added after the team is established.
 Practice times are scheduled based upon availability of gyms, coaches and trainers.
 Proper club attire at practices and games is required as determined by the coach.
-Playing time is determined by the coach to meet the competitive needs of the team and the games.
-Playing times are not equal and there are games where all players may not get in the game.
+Playing time is determined by the coach to meet the needs of the team and the games.
 It is the coach's decision to put the best players in the game as the situation demands.

 Waivers, AAU Registration and Membership

 All players parent or guardian must sign a waiver form to participate in tryouts.
 If selected to be on a team, players must immediately obtain an AAU “Added Benefits” membership card in order to participate in practices and game.
-AAU membership runs annually currently September 1, 2016 through August 31, 2017.
-In addition, the Alameda Vipers membership application is completed on line and will be provided to by the teams coach after players are accepted on to the team.
+AAU membership runs annually currently September 1, 2018 through August 31, 2019.
+In addition, the Alameda Vipers membership application is completed on line and will be provided to by the team's coach after players are accepted onto the team.